roryharr/agave-sandbox/CONTRIBUTING.md

 Consider opening all PRs as Draft Pull Requests first.
 Using a draft PR allows you to review the changes, write a detailed problem description and explain your solution.
-For community pull requests, reviewers are automatically be added.
+For community pull requests, reviewers are added automatically.
 You should see the community-pr-subscribers added as a reviewer.

 Once the description is written and you have passed the local CI checks